Third Battle of Tuxpan

-The Third Battle of Tuxpan was one of the three small battles of the Mexican–American War to occur in Tuxpan, Mexico.
-The engagement occurred on June 30, 1847, between Mexican troops and or militia and an American landing force from the Mosquito Fleet under Matthew C. Perry.
-Not much is known but a skirmish was fought, ending in the deaths of one U.S. man, and another who died two or three days later.
-Five other men were wounded, not including the said sixth man who died later on.
+The Third Battle of Tuxpan was one of the three small engagements of the Mexican–American War to occur at Tuxpan, Mexico.
+The battle occurred on June 30, 1847, between Mexican troops (or militia) and an American landing force from the Mosquito Fleet under Matthew C. Perry.

+Little is known, but a skirmish was fought, ending in the deaths of one American, and another who died two or three days later.
+Five others were wounded.
 At least four of the wounded Americans were made casualties by a gunpowder barrel explosion, caused by an unknown source.
 Mexican casualties are unknown.

-The United States blockade of Tuxpan continued on.
+The United States blockade of Tuxpan continued.